-Our usual opening hours: the garden aims to be open every day from at least 10 am to (usually) at least 3 pm (October to February) and to 6 pm (March to September), and often longer depending on when volunteers are able to open and close the gate.
+Our usual opening hours: the garden aims to be open every day from at least 10 am to (usually) at least 3 pm (October to February) and to around 6 pm (March to September).
+It can be longer into the evening, depending on when volunteers are able to open and close the gate.
 After Sunday and Monday sessions it can be earlier than 6pm so the gate volunteers don't need to return after the session.

-We like to keep it locked at night from all visitors and dogs for security and privacy of neighbours, and also it gives the wildlife a rest.
+We like to keep it locked at night from all visitors and dogs.
+This is for the security and privacy of neighbours, and also it gives the wildlife a rest.

 Where is it?